LangLangBart/boonGUI/.github/README.md

 4. Push it to the branch: `git push origin my-new-feature`
 5. Submit a pull request.

-### Linting
+<details>
+ <summary><b>Setup for VSCode</b></summary>
+<p>

+#### Javacript
 It is not necessary to set up a linter when you make a pull request.
 A GitHub action has been set up to automatically adjust your code to the rules.
 You can also lint your code locally, see instructions below.

-<details>
- <summary><b>Set up for VS Code</b></summary>
-<p>

 Mirroring the linting process from 0 A.D. by using [ESLint](https://eslint.org) and an adopted set of rules defined in the [eslintrc.json](../.eslintrc.json) file.